ngendah/vagrant-k8s/README.md

 * You can also enable vagrant port mapping [auto-correction feature](https://developer.hashicorp.com/vagrant/docs/networking/forwarded_ports).

-* If the forwared port is changed or has changed and provisioning is successfull, the same change should be applied to the donwloaded kube-config file, `cluster/kubeconfig`.
+* If the forwared port is changed or has changed and provisioning is successfull, the same change should be applied to the donwloaded "kube" config file, `cluster/kubeconfig`.

-* You can disable port forwarding by removing the code fragment;
+* Port forwarding can be disabled by removing the code fragment;

   ```ruby
   ports: [ ... ],